schwalbe10/thinkage/_posts/2017-01-21-perceptron.md

 (1, 1) -> 0
 ~~~~

-This is the first step to understand deep learning
+This is the first step to understand deep learning.

+*The sample code is [here](https://github.com/schwalbe10/ThinkageDeepLearning).*

 ### Reference